Ball Python Care Sheet

 Did you know that like most pet snakes for sale, Ball pythons are primarily nocturnal.
 Because of this, like most noctural reptiles, ball pythons do not require UVB lighting to survive or thrive in captivity.
 Also, since ball pythons are tropical snakes, they may not need UVB light, however, they do require a good heat source in their enclosure.
 Ball pythons like to have a day time temperature of 80-85 degrees and a nighttime temperature that hovers in the neighborhood of 72 degrees or even lower.

 Supplemental lighting is not normally necessary for ball pythons.
 However, if used, should run on a 12/12 cycle, meaning 12 hours on and 12 hours off for the lights.
-Also, do not forget that continuously bright, overhead lighting is stressful for pet reptiles.
+Also, do not forget that continuously bright, overhead lighting is stressful for pet ball pythons for sale.
 This is especially true in nocturnal snakes such as the pet ball python.
 Also, Ball pythons seem to prefer humidity levels of 50 to 60 percent.

 Ball Python Handling